Betrayal at House on the Hill 3rd Edition review: "The best horror board game for most people"

 Should you buy Betrayal at House on the Hill 3rd edition?

 For those who've never tried Betrayal at House on the Hill, there's never been a better time to jump in.
-The game's 3rd edition is easier to get into than previous versions and offers robust mechanics that'll keep you coming back.
+The game's third outing is easier to get into than previous versions and offers robust mechanics that'll keep you coming back over and over again.

 As for veteran fans, all-new Haunts and streamlined gameplay mean that there's plenty of cause to upgrade… even if you already have 2nd-edition Betrayal on your shelf.